MSW Thesis (2016, University of Toronto)

 Supervisors: Prof. Shelley L. Craig & Dr. Sharon L. Walmsley (UofT Medicine)

-Andrew Eaton is a third-year PhD Student & Research Director at FIFSW, where he project-manages INQYR – The International Partnership for Queer Youth Resilience (Prof. Shelley Craig’s SSHRC Partnership Grant).
+Andrew Eaton is a PhD Candidate & Research Director at FIFSW, where he project-manages INQYR – The International Partnership for Queer Youth Resilience (Prof. Shelley Craig’s SSHRC Partnership Grant).
 His thesis project is a community-informed pilot trial to determine feasible group therapy for people aging with HIV-Associated Neurocognitive Disorder (HAND).
 With Prof. Ellen Katz and the Practicum Office, Andrew also conducts research regarding field education.
-He is Co-Chair & FIFSW Student Director of the OASW’s Central Ontario Board.
+He is Co-Chair Director of the Ontario Association of Social Worker’s Central Ontario Board of Directors.

 Craig, S. L., McInroy, L. B., D’Souza, S., Austin, A., McCready, L. T., Eaton, A. D., Shade, L. R., & Wagaman, M. A. (2017).
 Project #queery: The influence of information and communication technologies on the resilience and coping of sexual and gender minority youth in the United States and Canada.
 JMIR Research Protocols, 6(9):e189. doi:10.2196/resprot.8397